urbanspr1nter/nesthing/docs/PPU.md

 const highBgTile = backgroundTileBaseAddress + ($10 * getByte(nametableAddress)) + fineY + 8;
 ```

 We will discuss `fineY` soon but notice the `+8` when computing the `highBgTile`.
 A single background pattern is composed of 16 bytes.
-8 bytes serve as a low bit of a 2 bit color index offset.
+8 bytes serve as a low bit of a 2 bit color index offset, while the latter 8 bytes of the 16 serve as a the high bits of the 2 bit color offset.

 ## Attribute Byte